 “There’s a new leading influence on avant-garde fashion,” wrote Georgina Howell in the Observer in July 1965.
 “The place to find the news in London is in the small shops.
 The girls who own and run them are designing or buying only clothes they would wear themselves”.
 Howell got the designer Min Hogg to look at the leading boutiques, one of which was Palisades at 26, Ganton Street, just off Carnaby Street.

 Palisades was opened by Pauline Fordham just two months previously and the self-styled “Fun-Maker”, as the Daily Express called her, opened the boutique with “a rousing party”.
 She had backing from theatre impresario Michael White, artist David Hockney and actor/writer/literary agent Clive Goodwin (who was the husband of pop-artist Pauline Boty).
 It was considered the shop where designers of bits and pieces exhibited their talent and Fordham promised “all the usual way out designers including Quorum, Caroline Charles and Tuffin & Foale.
-The sign and interior was designed by the pop artist Derek Boshier.
+The sign and interior was designed by the pop artist and partner Derek Boshier.
 She also stocked anything that anyone brought in “if it’s groovy”.
 And “customers could let of steam there too” she said, “there is a juke box and fruit machine”.

 The Daily Mirror noted that she also sold Psychedelic goggles at 30 shillings each.
 They had built in glass prisms which make everything look multi-coloured and mixed up.
 Fordham, who designed them, said “they’re a good visual trip”.